jmsvaz/EpidemicSimulation/readme.md

 ## What is Epidemic Simulation?

-Epidemic Simulation is an applcation to simulate compartimentals models in epidemiology, like SIR, SEIR or even zombies atack!
+Epidemic Simulation is an application to simulate compartimentals models in epidemiology, like SIR, SEIR or even zombies atack!

 ## Requirements